 Immuta's data monitoring and auditing capabilities help eliminate any questions about who is able to find specific data, who accessed that data, and who has requested access to it.
-This provides complete visibility and flexibility into how policies are enforced and monitored.
+These capabilities also allow data owners to monitor user activity, access audit logs of user queries and compliance reports, view policy version and change history, and more.
+This provides complete visibility and flexibility into how policies are enforced and monitored on users throughout a data ecosystem.